Wise vs CurrencyFair [2025]

 - Confirm and your money will be on the move

-For other transfers, CurrencyFair has 2 different fees:
+CurrencyFair provides the option of instant transfers and has 2 different fees:

 - Transfer fee: This is 3 EUR, or just over 3 USD, depending on the live exchange rate at the time you place your transfer